OliverWalterK/ftx-scraper/README.md

 This scraper has two methods for either downloading the data locally or uploading the data to a s3 bucket.

-The ftx-scraper has a docker image which can be found here: https://hub.docker.com/r/walteroli91/ftx-scraper-ec2.
+The ftx-scraper has a docker image, for uploading the data to my S3 bucket, which can be found here: https://hub.docker.com/r/walteroli91/ftx-scraper-ec2.

-It also had a .yml file in order to monitor containers on prometheus or grafana.
+It also added a .yml file in order to monitor containers on prometheus or grafana.

 Each push to github will automatically update the docker image.